 SEAPLANES OF THE RCAF being refuelled at St John, on the south coast of New Brunswick.
 The numerous lakes and waterways of Canada provide natural aerodromes which have caused seaplanes to be used considerably more than landplanes.
 Most of the lakes are frozen in winter, when they provide suitable landing places for aeroplanes fitted with skis.

 All men in the Royal Air Force other than those who hold commissions are called airmen, The description is applied to all those in the ranks irrespective of their trade or their rank.
 The work that airmen carry outs is widely varied and covers a large number of trades.
-In this chapter, Arthur Clark describes the variety of training all airmen receive that will be of value to them when they return to civilian life.
+In this chapter, the variety of training all airmen receive are described.

 An Australian National Hero (Part 1)